 \section{Hilbert spaces and measure decomposition}

-In this section we will define the Hilbert spaces $\Hil^\Omega$ and $\Hil_\Omega$ that will allow to define the target space of the continuous wavelet transform.
+In this section we will define the Hilbert spaces $\Hil^\Omega$ and $\Hil_\Omega$ that will allow to define the Hilbert space $\Hil_\Omega(SE(2))$ where the continuous wavelet transform maps $L^2(S^1)$ isometrically.
 In short, $\Hil^\Omega$ is a space of distributions on the plane that is isomorphic to $L^2(S^1)$, while $\Hil_\Omega$ is its pullback through the Fourier transform.

 We will choose as (unitary) Fourier transform $\F :L^2(\R^2) \to L^2(\hat{\R}^2)$

 while we will use the right-antihermitian convention for both $L^2$ scalar products and tempered distributions $\Sw'$ on Schwartz class functions $\Sw$.